human-pangenomics/hpp_production_workflows/coverage/README.md

 ### 6. Extracting Blocks

-Now we have to assign each coverage value to one of the four components (error, duplicated, haploid and collapsed).
+Now we have to assign each coverage value to one of the four components (error, haploid, diploid and collapsed).
 To do so for each coverage value we pick the component with the highest weight.
 For example for the coverage value, 0, the error component is being picked most of the times (the red line).
 In the figure below the coverage intervals are colored based on their assigned component.